einschmidt/addon-youtube-dl/README.md

 `https://github.com/berichta/hassio-addons`

-If you have trouble you can follow the [official docs](https://home-assistant.io/hassio/installing_third_party_addons/).
+If you have trouble you can follow the [official docs][addon-docs].

 Then install the "youtube-dl" add-on.